Why Dengue Fever Cases Are Hitting Record Highs In Latin America

 Dengue fever can feel like the flu — bad headaches, vomiting, pain in muscles and joints.
 In severe cases, it can cause blood vessels to leak and organs to fail.
 More than 1,300 people have died from dengue in Latin America this year.
 Hospitals across the region have struggled to keep up with the number of patients who need care.

-The reasons from the surge range from rain (or the lack of it) to the virus Zika.
+The reasons from the surge range from rain (or lack of it) to the Zika virus.

-Leah Katzelnick, an epidemiologist at UC Berkeley who works on dengue in Nicaragua, says climate definitely plays a role.
+Leah Katzelnick, an epidemiologist at the University of California, Berkeley who works on dengue in Nicaragua, says climate definitely plays a role.

-The Aedes aegypti species of mosquito, which can infect people with the virus, will lay their eggs in any pool of clean water.
-After this year's heavy rains in Latin America, "you're just fighting against everything," she says.
+The Aedes aegypti species of mosquito, which can infect people with the virus, will lay eggs in any pool of clean water.
+After this year's heavy rains in Latin America, "you're just fighting against everything," Katzelnick says.
 The mosquitoes will breed in a puddle on the lid of a trash barrel — or even discarded tires.

 Raman Velayudhan, a mosquito specialist with the World Health Organization, agrees that climate conditions such as warmer temperatures, high humidity and abnormal rains have contributed to this year's surge.
 But so does drought: "If you have less rainfall, people hoard water," he says, which can create places where mosquitoes can breed.